 1. Offer Food & Beverage Promos to Teachers & Students

 You can also do the same for teachers or even give them their first cup of coffee for free.
-While these offers are small and simple, they make a big difference to students and teachers who are trying to make the most out of their daily limited allowances.
+While these offers are small and simple, they make a big difference to students and teachers trying to make the most out of their limited daily allowances.

 2. Offer Teacher & Student Discounts on Meal Deliveries